Machu Travel Peru logo

 Geography

-Around 200km to the south of lima you will find the coast of Peru where the hammerhead Paracas peninsula overhangs the pacific sea.
+Around 200km to the south of Lima you will find the coast of Peru where the hammerhead Paracas peninsula overhangs the Pacific Sea.
 The north side of the peninsula with its curvature forms the Paracas bay.
 The land along the coast consists mostly of deserts and little plant life.

-However, the Peruvian oceans holds a huge diversity of marine wildlife, including; sea lions and guano birds from the Batllesta islands, the abundance in marine wildlife is due to the nutrient-rich and cold water that flow up from Antarctica.
+However, the Peruvian oceans holds a huge diversity of marine wildlife, including; sea lions and guano birds from the Batllesta islands, the abundance in marine wildlife is due to the nutrient-rich and cold water that flows up from Antarctica.

 El Chaco is Paracas main town, the town is in the middle of dry hills and the Ica desert.
-These deserts however have an abundance of sand dunes, an appealing attraction for thrill seeking travelers.
+These deserts however have an abundance of sand dunes, an appealing attraction for thrill-seeking travelers.

 Elevation